 My cat pees everywhere except the litter box, HELP!

-Ace has been in 3 households during his lifetime (all with myself and my fiance), 2 apartments and a house.
+Ace has been in three households during his lifetime (all with myself and my fiance), two apartments, and a house.

 The house is brand new and he has picked his spots to pee.
 His favorites are in the corners of the dining room, in front of the front door, in the "pet room" and he just recently started peeing in the living room.
 He usually goes next to a wall or in a corner.

 All of the surfaces are different; the dining room is wood, in front of the front door there is a rug, the "pet room" is laminate, and the living room is carpet.

 We have three litter boxes in the same area in the "pet room."
 They are large storage bins (since our dog was eating the cat poop), one covered and the other two uncovered.
 Ace has been peeing outside of the box for probably close to two years now.

 I am probably going to start by cleaning all of the areas thoroughly and adding another litter box.
 Does the comfort zone things work?

 I have not changed the brand of litter either; it has been the same all along.
 I just want some help because I absolutely do NOT want to have to give our cat away!
 Please help!My Thoughts:

 I admire your dedication and